Donate

 Arthur Lionel Strange was born in Wolverhampton in 1920.
 He joined the army at 18 years old and was commissioned as a second Lieutenant in 1941.
 Strange took command of Fan Bay Battery in August 1944 and was promoted to Captain, Temporary Major.
 He remained in command at Fan Bay until early 1945.

 Unfortunately, like the deep shelter, Captain Strange became somewhat forgotten and unknown.
-Fan Bay’s amazing re-discovery has led to a quest for knowledge of the site and its role in the Second World War.
+Fan Bay’s amazing re-discovery has led to a quest for knowledge of the site and its key role in the outcome of the Second World War.

-On selected days from April to October, Gordon Wise, one of our volunteers who led the excavation of Fan Bay Deep Shelter, helps to bring Fan Bay to life.
-Sporting an accurate replica uniform, Gordon enjoys sharing his wide knowledge of the military history of the area with our visitors.
+On selected days from March to October, Gordon Wise, one of our volunteers who led the excavation of Fan Bay Deep Shelter, helps to bring Fan Bay to life.
+Sporting an accurate replica uniform, Gordon enjoys sharing his wide knowledge of the history of the area with our visitors.

-'Captain Strange' will be back on duty during our 2024 season.
+'Captain Strange' will be on duty on the following dates:

 Everyone needs nature, now more than ever.
 Donate today and you could help people and nature to thrive at the places we care for.